 Canberra’s population is spread across a large area so many people rely on cars and bicycles to get around.
 However, Canberra’s public transport system is another excellent option.
 Buses are available in key regions and the light rail acts as an additional option for many commuters.

 Buses are the primary public transport option for getting around Canberra.
-The city isn’t designed in a grid pattern like most other capitals, but is rather a network of town centres and suburbs branching out from Civic.
+The city isn’t designed in a grid pattern like most other capitals but is a network of town centres and suburbs branching out from Civic.

 Getting your MyWay

-You can apply for a MyWay tertiary student card at either a tertiary agent located at University of Canberra, Australian National University or Canberra Institute of Technology (CIT) Reid, or at any Access Canberra Service Centre.
+You can apply for a MyWay tertiary student card at either a tertiary agent at The University of Canberra (UC), Australian National University (ANU) or Canberra Institute of Technology (CIT) Reid, or at any Access Canberra Service Centre.
 You can also apply online through the Transport Canberra website.

 To plan your bus or light rail route, visit the Transport Canberra website.
 You can also see in real time which buses are due within the next 90 minutes by jumping online and using the NXTBUS service.
 If you need to take your bike on the bus, look out for the Blue Rapid or Red Rapid services, which have specially designed carry racks.
-You can take your bike on the light rail, too – it will just need to be placed in the allocated bike rack on-board.
+You can take your bike on the light rail, too – it will just need to be placed in the allocated bike rack onboard.